“How do you know when you’re done editing?” is one of the most common questions I get asked from conscientious writers.

 Eliminate any phrase that could be misinterpreted as ignorant or hateful.
 Even if you mean no harm, it’s not worth the potential backlash.

 This vigilance for precision and accuracy isn’t a call to walk on eggshells.
-You can have a point of view and go all in without making a gaffe.
+You can have a point of view without making a gaffe.

 Publish to attract the right people